comalle/Testing/README.md

 Note 27:
 Due to the nature of open-source development and due to the interconnectedness of open source systems, signing commits may mean little for project safety if your dependencies are compromised or get a spoofed signed commit.
 This makes circumnavigating signed commits extremely easy since their application isn't universal.

+Note 28:
+The partially verified signature can allow malicious changes to slip in undetected as it frequently pops up with multiple coauthors as some don't set up keys.